raaarwwandy/bubble-sorting/README.md

 $ let arr = [5,1, 4, 2, 8];

 $function bubbleSort(arr){
-  let n = arr;
+  define array to be arranged

-  repeate
+  define swap as false

-  while swap is false
+  repeate while swap is false
   for(iterate through the entire length of the array){
     if(checks to see if the first number is larger then the other){
       store the first value